Student Travel Skip to main content

 1. PURPOSE

-This policy is designed to promote safety and maintain the reputation of Brigham Young University–Hawaii ("BYU–Hawaii" or "university") during student travel on university business such as, internships, performances, competitions, research, workshops, and conferences.
+This policy is designed to promote safety and maintain the reputation of Brigham Young University–Hawaii ("BYU–Hawaii" or "university") during student travel on university business.
 Accordingly, this policy identifies eligibility and behavioral requirements associated with such student travel.

 2. POLICY